 The place I like to go most in the world is France and I’ve been lucky enough to go there several times already.
 I particularly like Provence in the south of France.

-Tall, curly haired, cheerful, optimistic.
+Tall, cheerful, optimistic.

 I like every room in the house because if I’m outside I might feel obliged to do the gardening and I’m trying to give it up.

 Despite my love of France, my worst meal would have to have been when I tried eating snails.